Test grab system (distance grab, one-hand grab, two-hand grab) against the grab example using the iwsdk CLI.

 77%Reviews the quality of instructions and guidance provided to agents.
 Good implementation is clear, handles edge cases, and produces reliable results.

-This is a highly actionable and well-structured test procedure with excellent workflow clarity, explicit validation checkpoints, and comprehensive error recovery.
-Its main weakness is length — the document is quite long for a single SKILL.md and could benefit from splitting reference material into separate files.
-The MCPCALL helper adds necessary but verbose infrastructure.
+This is a highly actionable and well-structured test procedure with excellent workflow clarity, explicit validation checkpoints, and recovery procedures.
+The main weakness is its length as a single monolithic file — the 5 detailed test suites could benefit from being split into referenced files.
+The content is mostly efficient but has minor redundancies in explanations (trigger vs squeeze mentioned in multiple places).

 Suggestions